Ensure Academic Growth

-Step 1: Locate the row that shows “7” and the column that shows “9”.
+Step 1: Locate the 7th row and the 9th column.

-Step 2: Look for the box where the row for 7 overlaps with the column for 9.
+Step 2: Look for the box where the row number 7 overlaps with column number 9.

-And so we have the answer to our expression,
+And there we have it, the answer to our expression:

 7 ✕ 9 = 63

-To make things easier, you can find a multiplication chart as a free printable for reference at the end of this blog.
+To make things easier, you can refer to the multiplication chart given as a free printable at the end of this blog.
 We have also included an empty multiplication chart for you to make your own games like multiplication bingo!